 And what changed the trajectory of his life?
 One friend.
 One friend who happened to be Jewish.
-One friend he had been led to believe would be his mortal enemy merely because he was Jewish.
-One friend who was “different” than him – and then another friend, then another – who made him realize we are all just people who pretty much just want to enjoy and live life like everyone else.
-Yet it was his weary mother who finally gave him permission to follow his intrinsic awareness of compassion v. hatred – “I’m so tired of hating people” she told him.
+He had been taught that this person would be his mortal enemy merely because he was Jewish, different, than him.
+Soon he met another friend from a different background and culture, and then another.
+As he bonded with these diverse individuals, he realized that all people, no matter their background, want to enjoy their lives.
+He now understood that hatred for others is taught, not inherit.
+Yet it was his weary mother who finally gave him permission to follow his intrinsic awareness of compassion v. hatred.
+“I’m so tired of hating people” she told him.
 A simple, profound, and yet freeing statement.

 There are so many layers to his story – so many components we could peel away and analyze: bullying, terrorism, education, raising children, world experiences, perspectives of others… But to me there are two resounding messages I would like to encourage people, especially impressionable adolescents, to consider.

-- One message I would like to emphasize is to get out into the world and meet people who are “different” than you…different cultures, different sexual orientation, different spiritual beliefs, different skin color.
+- Explore the world and meet people who are “different” than you…different cultures, different sexual orientation, different spiritual beliefs, different skin color.
 If you have the opportunity, travel to different countries.
 You will find the differences are what make people interesting.
 It will challenge your perspective and help you grow as an enlightened, compassionate person.